 We love a good Instagram story here at MeetEdgar because, really, what’s not to love about Instagram stories?
 They are fun, easy to consume and engaging.

 We’re not the only ones loving Instagram stories!
 Everyone seems to be loving them these days!
 In fact, 500 million Instagram users upload stories every day.
-Experts are saying that stories are set to bypass the feed in viewers before 2020.
+Experts say that stories now bypass the feed in number of viewers.
 That means more people will be seeing your stories than your actual Instagram feed!

-Stories keep you at the top of the feed so your followers see your content more often and they can help grow your audience so if Instagram stories aren’t part of your social media strategy, it’s time to change that!
+Stories keep you at the top of the feed so your followers see your content more often and they can help grow your audience.
+Want to know how to use this feature and how to schedule Instagram stories?
+This guide will give you all the info you need to know!

 There are plenty of creative ways you can use stories from videos to sneak peeks to behind the scenes content.
 The options are endless!
 Now, this might stress you out because we’re telling you to create even more content (as if you aren’t busy enough).